-The purpose of this section is to gather contact information so that HHSC PFD can contact the provider/preparer during the review of the cost report.
-It is important to verify that all contact information is correct to ensure that provider receives all review correspondence.
-Step 1 fields will either be auto-populated for subsequent reports (from the prior entities' cost/accountability report) or blank (if this is the first report for an entity).
+This section gathers contact information so that HHSC PFD can contact the provider, preparer, etc., during the cost report review.
+Verifying that all contact information is correct is essential to ensure the provider receives all review correspondence.
+Step 1 fields will either be auto-populated for subsequent reports (from the entity's prior cost report) or blank (if this report is the entity's first).